IRS Wage Garnishment

 The final notice will include a letter that informs you of your right to an appeal.
-You have the right to request an appeal within the 30 days between the final notice and IRS wage garnishment.
+You must file your appeal request within 30 days after the date of the Final Notice to preserve certain other legal rights and put a hold on further IRS collection action pending resolution of your appeal.
 If you don’t take action by the end of the 30-day window, the IRS can start garnishing your wages.

 The IRS will require that your employer send a specific amount of your paycheck directly to them.
 Your employer must start within one pay period of receiving notice and continue until your debt is paid.